Editorial advisory

 Water Verdict

-Yukon-Koyukuk Census Area receives a poor water quality assessment with a grade of F and a score of 0.3 out of 100.
+Yukon-Koyukuk Census Area, Alaska receives a poor water quality assessment with a grade of F and a score of 0.3 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments track 81 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.

 Violation Context

-Yukon-Koyukuk Census Area has recorded 314 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Yukon-Koyukuk Census Area, Alaska show 314 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 5688.4 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 11,681 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance